0rtis/jsafebox/README.md

     length 0|data 0|length 1|data 1|length 3|...|data N

-The first datagram `data 0` is the *header* and is **the only data not encrypted**.
+The first datagram `data 0` is the *header* and is **the only datagram not encrypted**.
 The *header* contains text entries specified by the user and various additional entries incuding a protocol explanation, the type of encoding and the IV of the encryption.
 The *header*'s data is stored in JSON format can seen by opening the safe file with a basic text editor.

 This second datagram `data 1` is the *properties*. *properties* contains data specified by the user.